 I absolutely love county fairs!
 Normally our “busyness” of the farm slows down in August, which is wonderful because county fairs in Minnesota are in full throttle.
 I look forward to this midwest tradition during the late summer season.
 Here are 10 reasons why you must attend the Martin County Fair!

 I know I am biased, but we do have one of the better county fairs in southern Minnesota.
-The dates of our fair are August 14-19, 2018
+The dates of the Martin County Fair are August 12-18, 2019

 Free parking but there is a gate admission:

 Age 9 and under – free.